dssoc/dssoc.github.io/syllabus.md

 ***Participation***
 <br/>
 Attendance is mandatory at every class, though all students are allowed one excused absence over the course of the semester.
-Your participation grade will be calculated on a continuous scale from 0 to 100 in order to reflect the quality of your contribution to classroom discussions.
+Your participation grade will be calculated on a continuous scale from 0 to 100 in order to reflect the quality of your contribution to classroom and Slack discussions.
 As the table below shows, participation will count for 25% of your grade.
 Once again, classroom discussions are not intended to clarify key concepts, instead, we will be discussing the pros and cons of each authors’ arguments, or extensions thereof.
 Most importantly, we will discuss whether or how the readings should shape our group research project (described below).
-Hence, your participation grade assesses the extent to which you have thoughtfully engaged with the reading material and contributed to our group’s research project.
+On Slack, you will organize your group and further develop the research project, which is why your participation there is also counted toward your grade.
+In other words, your participation grade assesses the extent to which you have thoughtfully engaged with the reading material and contributed to your group’s research project.
 For some of you, the idea of being graded for participation will be new—if you ever have questions about how to achieve a good participation grade (or if you want to know your current participation grade), please contact me via email at the address above.
 <br/><br/>

 ***Group Project***